jorabin/KeePassJava2/readme.md

 ## Current Status

-After a number of years of neglect, the project is (May 2023) back in development.
+After a a period of neglect, the project is (May 2023) back in development.

 The current code is version 2.2-SNAPSHOT.
 This is on the main branch.
 It has not yet been distributed to Maven.
 See [Build from Source](#build-from-source)